100 years in business 1926 - 2026

 Clyde King and his wife, Mina, had three children, Martha, John, and Richard.
 All three children worked in the furniture business while growing up in the 1930’s and 40’s.
 After serving in the Army and Navy during WWII, John and Richard returned to Olney and entered the furniture business with their father.
 They owned and operated King’s Furniture until they retired; Richard in 1989, and John in 2002.

-King’s Furniture Store continues today, still owned and operated by members of the King family, John’s son Eric, and Richard’s son Mike.
-Currently there are five full time employees, and several part-time family members working at the Main Street store.
+King’s Furniture Store continues today, and is owned and operated by Mike & Eric King and Kerry Kocher.
+Currently there are seven full and part-time employees.